evrythng/evrythng.js/README.md

 #### scanthng.js

-[`scanthng.js`](https://github.com/evrythng/scanthng.js) is a separate library that lets you identify Products and Thngs right from your browser, without using a standalone QR Code scanning app.
+[`scanthng.js`](https://github.com/evrythng/scanthng.js) is a library that lets you identify Products and Thngs right from your browser, without using a standalone QR Code scanning app.
 It also supports [Image Recognition](https://dashboard.evrythng.com/developers/quickstart/image-recognition).